stacksjs/reverse-proxy/README.md

 export interface ReverseProxyConfig {
   from: string // domain to proxy from, defaults to localhost:3000
-  to: string // domain to proxy to, defaults to stacks.localhost
+  to: string // domain to proxy to, defaults to stacks.localhost cleanUrls?: boolean // removes the .html extension from URLs, defaults to false
   https: boolean | TlsConfig // automatically uses https, defaults to true, also redirects http to https etcHostsCleanup?: boolean // automatically cleans up /etc/hosts, defaults to false
   verbose: boolean // log verbose output, defaults to false